davidmcclure/cleanconfig/README.md

 >> override
 ```

-This makes it easy to automatically patch in global configuration changes inside of, for example, testing suites.
+This makes it easy to automatically patch in global configuration changes in certain contexts - for example, when tests are running.
 For instance, say the default `myproject.yml` config looks like:

 ```yaml
 database: /var/myproject.db